The Forest Governance Learning Group aims to connect forest-dependent people who are marginalised from forest governance with those who control it.

 - Advocating for pro-poor climate change mitigation and adaptation through forestry.

 China’s growing population provides a large and growing market for forest products.
-A special exchange and learning platform has been developed to establish links between forest practitioners and policy makers in China and Africa China-Africa forest governance links and to explore key issues in forest investment and trade.
+A special exchange and learning platform has been developed to establish links between forest practitioners and policy makers in China and promote Africa China-Africa forest governance links and to explore key issues in forest investment and trade.

 Ghana Civic Response